Summer Camp Counselor

 SALARY: $10.00 hourly

-To provide directed and supervised recreational activities for children ages six through twelve during summer day camp.
+To provide directed and supervised recreational activities for children ages five through twelve during summer day camp.

 The list of essential functions, as outlined herein, is intended to be representative of the major tasks performed within this classification.
 It is not necessarily descriptive of any one position in the class.
 The omission of an essential function does not preclude management from assigning duties not listed herein if such duties are a logical assignment to the position.
 Specific tasks on a day to day basis will reflect the overall areas of expertise for this position.

 - Assist in organizing activities and prepare facilities for summer camp.

 - Plan, instruct, supervise and participate in all camp activities.

 - Supervise a group of up to 25 children ages five through twelve years old in sports, crafts, games and camp activities.